kelseymara/app-developer-internship-2023/README.md

 # 🌟 Application Developer Internship Experience - Summer 2023 🌟

 ## Introduction
 👋 Welcome to the repository for my Summer 2023 internship!
 In this repository, you will find two separate projects that highlight my internship journey.
 Please note that due to confidentiality reasons, I am unable to share all of the exact code from the main project.
-However, I am thrilled to present some code snippets and learning insights from the developed components and functionalities.
+However, I am excited to present some code snippets and learning insights from the developed components and functionalities.

 ## Project Overview
 ### Main Project - MERN Stack with TypeScript 🚀
-During the internship, I had the opportunity to work with the MERN (MongoDB, Express.js, React, Node.js) stack with TypeScript.
+During the internship, I worked with the MERN (MongoDB, Express.js, React, Node.js) stack with TypeScript.
 The primary objectives of the project were as follows:
 - Database Integration: Implementing MongoDB for seamless data storage and retrieval within the application.
 - Backend Development: Utilizing TypeScript with Express.js and Node.js to ensure strong typing and enhanced code organization.
 - Interactive Frontend Components: Building user-friendly and interactive frontend components using React and TypeScript.